TECHCRUNCH + CRUNCHBASE

 EPILOGUE

 TechCrunch began to monetize its content on mobile effectively.
-The iOS app was rated the #1 news app on iTunes one week after launch and won a Webby for the best news app.
-The readers gave us glowing reviews, and users rated TechCrunch five stars.
+One week after launch, the iOS app was rated the #1 news app on iTunes and won a Webby for the best news app.
+Readers gave us glowing reviews, and users rated TechCrunch five stars.